top of page

 • What security measures do you take?

 Willowbrook takes the utmost precautions in ensuring the safety of our campers, their families and our staff.
 Below are some of the many proactive steps we enact every year and every day of camp.
-Willowbrook operates in an exclusive-use area of Brown's Ferry Park surrounded by a chain link fence.
+Willowbrook operates in an exclusive-use area of Brown's Ferry Park, surrounded by a chain link fence.
 All on-site staff members must successfully pass a background check on a national, federal, state, and county-wide level, conducted by third-party professional screening service.
 Trained security staff are present throughout the day, and several staff members are posted at the front gate during arrival and departure times.
 Visitors must check in and out at the Front Desk.
-Visitors are required to show photo ID and wear a badge while inside camp.
+Visitors are required to show photo ID, wear a badge while inside camp and are escorted the entire time by a staff member.
 Children who are not enrolled in Willowbrook should not visit unless accompanied by a visiting adult/guardian.
 At the end of the day, campers are escorted to designated areas within camp according to their ages and will be guided through our pick up procedures.
 Only authorized and verified persons are allowed to pick up campers.

 • Can you store/ administer medicine to my child?

 Yes.
 Willowbrook has a health services staff onsite who can administer prescription and over-the-counter medicines, first-aid, and other medical support to our campers.
 These staff are supported by our nurse on-call.
 Does your child take medication?
-If your child requires medication during the camp day, please bring it to the Nurse’s tent in a labeled container when you drop your child off.
+If your child requires medication during the camp day, please bring it to the first day of drop off for the bus.
+Our nurse will be available to leave with medications and instructions.
 Medications will be kept locked and administered only by the Health Services staff as approved by the child’s parent/guardian.
 Note: Due to our free-choice structure, it is difficult for us to call individual campers to the Nurse’s station during the camp day.
 If your child will need medication during the day, please be sure they know what time to visit the Health Services each day and can do so without a reminder.
 If at any time they need assistance however, we encourage them to let any staff member know right away.

 • Do you accommodate campers with disabilities or special needs?